benmesander/rvint/README.md

 ### On 64-bit processors
 - 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder.

+### On both
+- Fast division of 32-bit unsigneds by three

 ## Multiplication

 ### On 32-bit processors: